apache/flink/docs/dev/table/connect.zh.md

     .path("file:///path/to/whatever")  # required: path to a file or directory )
-.withFormat(                           # required: file system connector requires to specify a format, ...                                  # currently only 'Csv format' and 'Old Csv format' are supported.
+.withFormat(                           # required: file system connector requires to specify a format, ...                                  # currently only 'csv' format is supported.
-)                                      # Please refer to Table Formats section for more details.
+)                                      # Please refer to old CSV format part of Table Formats section for more details.
 {% endhighlight %}
 </div>